Is WordPress not sending the password reset email from your website?

 2. Connect to a Mailer Service

-In this step, we’ll pick an email service and connect it to your website.
+In this step, we’ll pick an email service and connect it to your WordPress site.

 Click on the Let’s Get Started button to start the wizard.